Shoulder tendinitis and tearing of the long head of the biceps tendon

 • If the patient would like to be sedated, a mild, short-acting sedative can be administered.

-Patients may be escorted home approximately one hour after their procedure.
-The block numbing the shoulder wears off after approximately 6 to 18 hours.
-It is recommended that patients take pain relievers during the first few days after surgery.
-A post-operative follow-up is required two weeks after the procedure to remove the patient’s stitches.
+Patients may be escorted home approximately one hour after their surgical management procedure.
+The block numbing the shoulder pain wears off after approximately 6 to 18 hours.
+It is recommended that patients take pain relievers medication and activity modification during the first few days after surgery.
+A post-operative follow-up is required two weeks after the procedure to remove the patient’s stitches and see how the patient recover from the postoperative pain.

 About recovery